-We have promised you the other day that we will explain into further details what pathophysiological mechanisms exactly happen in amblyopia and why does it come to be in the first place.
-We shall also cover briefly how it could potentially be treated in the future.
+We have promised you the other day that we will explain into further details what pathophysiological mechanisms exactly happen in amblyopia and why this condition arises in the first place.
+We will discover the human visual cortex, examining it in greater depth, and discuss molecular basis of amblyopia.
+Lastly, we will briefly cover how it could potentially be treated in the future.

 At birth human brain is rather poorly developed.
 The visual system, visual brain cortex in particular, is no exception.
 As intriguing as it is, the exact developmental processes in the brain are hard to study in humans, which is why many useful animal models of vision development were introduced in the last 50 years or so.
 Human visual cortex is rather complex in its structure, so not just any mammal is appropriate for the study of amblyopia.